Written by: Hannah Tran | June 30th, 2019

 How can man evaluate another’s brutality?
 This is the question Ari Aster challenges in the follow-up to his 2018 sensation, Hereditary.
 In this breakup tale with the dressings of disturbing absurdity, Aster follows the demise of an American couple, portrayed effortlessly by Florence Pugh and Jack Reynor, on the verge of an imminent breakup in the wake of the horrific deaths of her immediate family.
 As they travel to Sweden to be part of a traditional Pagan festival, the spiraling insecurities of their relationship are pushed into the light as the festivities become sinister.
 The real fear for Pugh’s character, however, is not her impending breakup but her impending isolation.
 This is a horror that lives in perpetual daylight and understands that what really scares us is the fear that the earthly feelings we so often push away until night comes, the ones of loneliness, separation, or rejection, will seep into every second of our daily lives.

 The most striking component of this movie seemed to be its commentary on social relationships.
-It’s an explicitly feminist film coming from a distinctly male perspective that seems to be clearly basing their perception of women on an individual woman they know very well.
+It’s an explicitly feminist film coming from a distinctly male perspective that seems to be clearly basing its perception of women on an individual woman the man knows very well.
 He does not intend to present her character as morally superior, but merely more familiarly slighted and debased in her proximity to the men around her.
 The specificity of the central character and the dynamics of her relationship invite a distinct relatability that becomes a cruel sort of wish-fulfillment framework within the narrative, encouraging her ultimate salvation through her separation from her romantic dejection.

 The challenges of their relationship are further explored through the fascinating debate of the ways in which we react to our surroundings and our trauma.
 Through Pugh’s character and her boyfriend, an anthropology student, Aster compares the difference between reacting emotionally and looking at experiences logically and the automatic distance that the latter creates between the individual and the experience.
 The contemplation that perhaps their fates would have been different had they held different philosophies is something I will be chewing on for quite some time.